Brent Petersen

 8. Question: Must the submitted transcripts be official for your department?

-Answer: As of 2023-July-25, I recommend that official transcripts be submitted.
+Answer: I recommend that official transcripts be submitted.
 There is a great deal of competition for a limited number of acceptances for students.
-Submitting unofficial transcripts may slow down your application process, updated August 3, 2023.
+Submitting unofficial transcripts may slow down your application process, updated July 14, 2026.

 9. Question: How high must be my undergraduate grade-point average (GPA) be to be considered for acceptance?

-Answer: As of 2023-July-25, I recommend that it be 3.0 or higher, or a B, or higher, because these are the limits of our SGS.
+Answer: I recommend that it be 3.0 or higher, or a B, or higher, because these are the limits of our SGS.
 Over my career, I have known of a few exceptions where students have been admitted with a GPA below the limit, but it requires that a special application be made to the SGS.
-Each faculty member in our department will make their own decision after reviewing a student's application, updated August 3, 2023.
+Each faculty member in our department will make their own decision after reviewing a student's application, updated July 14, 2026.

 10. Question: Does your department require a GRE, a Graduate Record Examination?